xaviero98-stack/Kubernetes/Project/README.md

 In this report page there a number of things made that help us represent out data better, these consist of:

-- A **geographical hierarchy**, namely, cities, inside, regions inside inside countries.
+- A **geographical hierarchy**, namely, cities inside regions, inside countries.
 Used in the treemap.

 - An **inactive relationship** between 'gold orders' and 'gold suppliers' (Power BI **semantic models** have this limitation to know how to **spread filters across visuals consistently**, we will work only with customers orders).
-And the subsecuent **blank values** we will have on the treemap that come from all the **quantities on orders_products that come from suppliers instead of customers**.
+But then we will have to tackle the subsecuent **blank values** we will have on the treemap that come from all the **quantities on orders_products that come from suppliers instead of customers**.
 We can see that they are the exact same number of purchases that has no sex because supplier firms have no sex attribute on the second image, we will then just **exclude** them on the page.

   <img width="1919" height="1014" alt="image" src="https://github.com/user-attachments/assets/9a734f57-c596-4349-a7b7-9b7086f1547f" />